axibase/atsd/administration/migration/README.md

 /opt/atsd/bin/atsd-tsd.sh start
 ```

-5. Login into ATSD web interface.
+5. Log in to the ATSD web interface.

 6. Open the [Metrics] tab.
-Verify that data is available by checking that historical data is availble for selected metrics.
+Verify that the data is available by checking that historical data is present for the selected metrics.

 ## Delete Backups

-1. Delete backup tables using HBase shell.
+1. Delete backup tables using the HBase shell.

 Execute 'disable' and 'drop' commands for each `_backup` table: